The Raman Technique

 Raman and AFM

 By combining confocal Raman imaging with AFM, the chemical properties of the sample can be easily linked with the surface structure.
-These two complementary techniques are available in combined Raman-AFM WITec microscopes for flexible and comprehensive sample characterization.
+These two complementary techniques are available in correlative Raman-AFM WITec microscopes for flexible and comprehensive sample characterization.

 Raman and SNOM